mdibaiee/mahdi.blog/_posts/2022-09-15-pahlavi-avestan-intro.md

 # Alphabet

 There are 14 primary letters in Pahlavi Vendidad, some of which are used for multiple sounds.
 First, let's look at each letter of the alphabet individually.
+The content of this section is derived mostly from {% cite kapadia1953glossary %}.

 # <span class='pahlavi'>n</span>